ImageMagick/ImageMagick/README.txt

 News

+  ImageMagick best practices strongly encourages you to configure a security policy that suits your local environment.

   Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.
 Learn how ImageMagick version 7 differs from previous versions with our porting guide.

-  ImageMagick best practices strongly encourages you to configure a security policy that suits your local environment.

-  As an analog to linear (RGB) and non-linear (sRGB) color colorspaces, as of ImageMagick 7.0.7-17, we introduce the LinearGray colorspace.
-Gray is non-linear grayscale and LinearGray is linear (e.g. -colorspace linear-gray).

   Want more performance from ImageMagick?
 Try these options:

+    * add more memory to your system, see the pixel cache;
+    * add more cores to your system, see threads of execution support;
+    * reduce lock contention with the tcmalloc memory allocation library;
-    Add more memory to your system, see the pixel cache; Add more cores to your system, see threads of execution support; push large images to a solid-state drive, see large image support.
+    * push large images to a solid-state drive, see large image support.

   If these options are prohibitive, you can reduce the quality of the image results.
 The default build is Q16 HDRI.
 If you disable HDRI, you use